×

 When we asked expats what advice they would give a foreigner before buying a property in Ecuador, they said:

 "When buying property in Ecuador it is important to ensure that there is a valid title deed to the property that can be presented to the government for taxation and registration.
 It is also important to make sure to understand any local zoning regulations or restrictions in place which may affect the way the property can be used.
 Additionally, it is important to be aware that foreign buyers may need to obtain special permission from the government in order to purchase property.
-Finally, it is important to bear in mind that the official language in Ecuador is Spanish, so it is recommended to enlist the services of a professional translator if necessary," explained one person living in Ecuador.
+Finally, it is important to bear in mind that the official language in Ecuador is Spanish, so it is recommended to enlist the services of a professional translator if necessary," said one person in Ecuador.

 Are foreigners allowed to own property in Ecuador?